cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_RANGE.md

 For HTTP PUT uploads this option should not be used, since it may conflict with other options.

-Using this option multiple times makes the last set string override the previous ones.
-Set it to NULL to disable its use again.
+Pass a NULL to this option to disable the use of ranges.

 The application does not have to keep the string around after setting this option.